-We believe that our religious activity and education derives meaning in large measure from participation in a larger religious community.
-For this reason, parents and family of our student body play a large role in furthering our mission and viewpoint as a school.
+Our religious activity and education primarily derive meaning from participation in a larger religious community.
+For this reason, the parents and families of our student body play a significant role in furthering our mission and viewpoint as a school.
 We exist to foster a Christ-like, educational environment of persons subscribing to our religious beliefs and faith.
-GRACE seeks to instill Christian values in students by having faculty and staff spend time with the students, instructing and engaging them in the learning process.
+Grace seeks to instill Christian values in students by having faculty and staff spend time with them, instructing and engaging them in learning.
 In this way, we transmit our Christian system of values to the next generation.

-Associating with like-minded Christian families reinforces GRACE 's Christian purpose and is vital to our educational mission to perpetuate the faith.
-We are committed to being and educating disciples who understand what it means to follow Jesus Christ into a life of worship, fellowship, sacrifice, service and being led by the Spirit.
+Associating with like-minded Christian families reinforces Grace's Christian purpose and is vital to our educational mission to perpetuate the faith.
+We are committed to being and educating disciples who understand what it means to follow Jesus Christ into a life of worship, fellowship, sacrifice, service, and being led by the Spirit.
 (Matthew 28:19, Acts 1:8, John 15:16, Mark 16:15) Our mission as part of the body of Christ is to participate, share, and encourage each other toward spiritual growth.
-(1 Thessalonians 5:11, Hebrews 10:23-25, Colossians 3:16) For these reasons, participation in our school requires a tangible commitment to our beliefs, purposes, and mission as outlined in GRACE's Written Foundational Standards, which are incorporated herein by reference, as if fully set forth herein.
+(1 Thessalonians 5:11, Hebrews 10:23-25, Colossians 3:16) For these reasons, participation in our school requires a tangible commitment to our beliefs, purposes, and mission as outlined in Grace's written Foundational Standards, which are incorporated herein by reference, as if fully set forth herein.